RetroPie/RetroPie-Docs/docs/Transferring-Roms.md

 ### USB stick
  * (ensure that your USB is formatted to FAT32)
+ * (you may need to disconnect your Raspberry Pi from the internet, either by disconnecting an Ethernet cord or turning off WiFi)
  * first create a folder called `retropie` on your USB stick
  * plug it into the pi and wait for it to finish blinking
  * pull the USB out and plug it into a computer